 Even if you have the memory of an elephant, keeping mental notes of your spending isn’t a reliable way to stay on track.

-- It’s an effective and proven way to get control of your money.
+- Get control of your money.

-- It helps you identify your bad money habits.
+- Identify your bad money habits.

 Start by documenting every purchase for two to four weeks.
 At the end of this period, you’ll know where all your dollars are going.